-I recently spent a long weekend in Wellington (the capital of New Zealand) and thought I would tell you the highlights!
+I recently spent a long weekend in Wellington (the capital of New Zealand) on a quick New Zealand roadtrip getaway and thought I would tell you the highlights!
 Fair warning: there is about to be quite a lot of talk about food as a weekend in Wellington is not complete without some signature downtown spots!
 So lets dive right in to this Wellington City Travel Guide!

 Let’s start with a bold statement…Wellington is one of the easiest to navigate most walkable cities I’ve been to.
 Granted, that’s not that many, but having studied geographies of urban development, I can recognize and appreciate a walkable city when I stumble upon one.
 The city centre is flat as a pancake and pretty compact so everything is a 15 minute walk away, and when you can walk around the waterfront to get there – why not!
 We were staying in an apartment opposite Te Papa and although we didn’t visit New Zealand’s most famous museum, I would recommend it for a 1/2 day based on my past experiences.